What is Federal Work-Study?

 UNSAT: If the student is placed on Unsatisfactory progress at the end of the Fall semester, or is in the progress of a financial aid appeal, they cannot resume working until their appeal has been reviewed and approved by the financial aid appeal committee.

 MAX TIME FRAME: The student placed on Max time frame at the end of the Fall semester, or who is in the process of a financial aid appeal, cannot resume working until their appeal has been reviewed and approved by the financial aid appeal committee.

 Maintaining Federal Work-Study (FWS) Award

 If student does not work on a continuing basis.
 If a student does not submit a time sheet for a pay period, their award will be canceled.
 If student is ill, they must contact both the supervisor and the financial aid office.

 Funding allocation changes.
 Due to funding limitations, it is possible that FWS allocations may be reduced for all students if there are not sufficient funds to cover projected earnings.

-If after being awarded, student receives additional aid (scholarships, EOPS, CARE, or other resources related to their education), their financial aid award will be reviewed and adjusted accordingly.
-This may result in a reduction of their work study award.
+If, after being awarded, a student receives additional aid (scholarships, EOPS, CARE, or other resources related to their education), their financial aid award will be reviewed and adjusted accordingly.
+This may result in a reduction of their work-study award.
 Both student and supervisor will be notified of this change.